 BIO

-Alicia King is an interdisciplinary artist based in Melbourne/Naarm and Hobart/nipaluna, Australia.
-Her work is driven by a fascination with natural phenomena and the re-thinking and re-working of our material reality.
+Alicia King is an interdisciplinary artist based in nipaluna/Hobart, Tasmania.
+Her work is driven by a fascination with natural phenomena and the re-thinking and re-working of our relationship with the non-human world.
 Within this broad context, King explores the intersections of nature, technology and the sublime, as well as ideas of deep ecological time and cultural mythologies of the future.
 Through an alchemical approach to materiality and process, her work creates new representations of the natural environment and encourages the viewer to contemplate their connection with larger unseen forces and complex ecologies.

-The Museum of Modern Art, MoMA NYC, feature Alicia's artwork in their book Bio Design: Nature + Science + Creativity.
-King’s work also appears in The Routledge Companion to Biology in Art and Architecture, New Scientist and WIRED Magazine.
+The Museum of Modern Art, MoMA NYC features King's artwork in their book Bio Design: Nature + Science + Creativity, by William Myers.
+King’s work also appears in The Routledge Companion to Biology in Art and Architecture and New Scientist.

 King curated New Alchemists exhibition, featuring Australian and international artists exploring ideas of futuristic biologies and post-human engagements within the broad intersections of art and science.
 New Alchemists toured to The University of Queensland Art Museum, Flinders University City Gallery, Devonport Regional Art Gallery and the Salamanca Arts Centre, Hobart.
 The show was reviewed in Artlink magazine, Art AsiaPacific and Art Guide Australia.